Ever panic on a portrait session because you’re unsure as to your camera settings? Relax! Here are some easy tips for your portrait camera settings!

 White balance (“WB”) can be approached three different ways.
 The first is putting your camera on auto white balance and making any adjustments post-processing.
 This is the easiest way, and usually very accurate.

 There’s also a great tool, called the Expodisc that allows you to set your white balance based on your current lighting (meaning you have to adjust it every time the lighting changes).
-The Expodisc is great (I used to use it religiously), but it does add an extra step that may add too much stress to your thought process.
+The Expodisc is excellent (I used to use it religiously), but it does add an extra step that may add too much stress to your thought process.
 In this case, you could theoretically use a grey card as well (which sets your camera’s WB to the perfect 18% grey).

 Kelvin White Balance